doc-ai/tensorio-ios/README.md

 1	->	255
 ```

-Similarly, for this example the output values produced by inference are a softmax probability distribution.
+Similarly, for this example let's say the output values produced by inference are a softmax probability distribution.
 The quantized model necessarily produces outputs in a range from 0 to 255, and we want to convert those back to a valid probability distribution.
 This will again be a uniform redistribution of values, and all we need to do is apply a scaling factor of 1.0/255.0:

 ```
 unquantized_value = quantized_value * 1.0/255.0